 General Info – summary

 The small, dioecious Tree + a slender trunk with long sharp single spines & smooth bark + lenticels.
 The small shiny simple Leaves lack stipules, have 3-5 veins arising from the base.
-Tiny greenish, regular, 4-merous pedicellate Flowers + deeply lobed calyx & lack petals.
+Tiny greenish, regular, 4-merous pedicellate Flowers have deeply lobed calyx & lack petals.
 Male flowers have protruding stamens.
-Female flowers + superior ovary & channelled style.
-Fruit is a berry with elliptic seeds in a fleshy pulp.
+Female flowers have a superior ovary and a channelled style.
+Fruit is a fleshy berry with elliptic seeds.

 Description